Executive Function Coaching in Greenwich, CT

 ↑ Back to top

-ADHD Executive Function Coaching FAQs
+Executive Function Coaching FAQs

 Does executive function coaching help with ADHD procrastination?

 Yes—because we treat procrastination as a skills issue, not a character issue.
-We build repeatable systems for starting, sustaining attention,
+We build repeatable systems for starting, sustaining attention, and finishing—especially on tasks students avoid.

 Is executive function coaching a replacement for medication or therapy?

 Tutoring teaches content.
-Coaching teaches the “how”: planning, organization, task initiation, pacing, and self-management—so students can apply
+Coaching teaches the “how”: planning, organization, task initiation, pacing, and self-management—so students can apply their intelligence consistently across classes.

 Most families start in late elementary, middle school, or early high school—right when workload and independence increase.
-We tailor the approach
+We tailor the approach to the student’s maturity and needs.

 ↑ Back to top